Journal of Agriculture and Crops

 * Review articles, providing a comprehensive review on a scientific topic

 Initial Review Process: All submitted manuscripts are strictly and thoroughly reviewed.
-In the initial review process, the editorial team examines the manuscript topic, format and data.
+In the initial review process, the editorial team examines the manuscript topic, format, and data.
 The manuscript also undergoes the plagiarism checking process.
 If they find the manuscript is fit for the journal, they forward the manuscript for the peer-review process.

 Review Report: After completion of the peer review process the editor and editor in chief collects the review reports from two reviewers and takes the decision based on the comments of the reviewers.
-This decision is about acceptance, rejection or revision.
+This decision is about acceptance, rejection, or revision.
 A decision letter is prepared and sent to the corresponding author.

-Revised Version of Manuscript: When the revised version of the manuscript is received, it again undergoes peer review process (Whenever necessary).
+Revised Version of Manuscript: When the revised version of the manuscript is received, it again undergoes a peer review process (Whenever necessary).

 Acceptance: When a manuscript is accepted after the peer review process, an invoice is sent to the author to pay the publication fee.
 After the payment by the author, the manuscript is forwarded for further process for publication